 Prep – First line a 9 x 13 baking dish with parchment paper.
 Set aside.

 Cover the pot and continue to cook over medium heat fore 3 minutes until the sugar has completely dissolved and there are no signs of sugar granules left.

-Prepare Gelatin – While the mixture is heating, add the remaining 1/2 cup of water and gelatin to the bowl of a stand mixer.
+Prepare Gelatin – While the mixture is heating, add the remaining 1/2 cup of room temperature water and gelatin to the bowl of a stand mixer.
 Stir to combine and let the gelatin “bloom.”

 Beat – Turn the mixer to medium high speed and beat the mixture for 5 minutes.

 Add the salt and vanilla extract and beat on high speed for another 5 minutes or until the mixture is glossy and white.

 Add the Candy Canes – Quickly add in 1/2 cup of the crushed candy canes and let the mixer stir them in on low for a few seconds.

-Let sit uncovered for 6-8 hours or overnight.
+Let Sit – Let sit uncovered for 6-8 hours or overnight.